-The island of Rarotonga might not be a large place being 32km afround, but unless you have some damn good running shoes and a sporty spirit you are going to need some sort of vechicle.
+The island of Rarotonga might not be a large place being 32km around.
+Though unless you have some damn good running shoes and a sporty spirit you are going to need some sort of vehicle.
 Now, hiring a car or scooter may not be the best option for you, perhaps you are not comfortable on the roads and don’t want to deal with insurance worries.
 Well, you better learn how to take the bus in Rarotonga.

 Riding the bus super easy to do and you can’t get lost as the island is a circle, the bus route will eventually take you back to where you started!
 This guide to taking the bus in Rarotonga has everything you need to know.

-The majority of the time there will be two buses on the road expect for some exclusions which I will cover later.
-Two buses going opposite directions on a circular road makes things super easy for us tourist as it is near impossible to not be able to get to your destination.
+The majority of the time there will be two buses on the road except for some exclusions which I will cover later.
+These two buses will be going in opposite directions on a circular road.
+This makes things super easy for us tourist as it is near impossible to not be able to get to your destination.

-Depending on where your accommodation is located on the island in comparision to your destaination will determine whether you catch the clockwise or anti clockwise bus.
-A ten minute bus ride will either take ten minutes or fifty minutes, depending on which bus you take!
+Depending on where your accommodation is located on the island in comparison to your destination will determine whether you catch the clockwise or anti-clockwise bus.
+A ten-minute bus ride will either take ten minutes or fifty minutes, depending on which bus you take!
 So just make sure you jump on the correct one.

 Monday to Saturday from 7.00am until 5.00pm on the hour.

 Sundays from 8.00am until 12.00pm and 2.00pm to 4.00pm.